pytorch/ao/README.md

 We're also fortunate to be integrated into some of the leading open-source libraries including
 1. Hugging Face transformers with a [builtin inference backend](https://huggingface.co/docs/transformers/main/quantization/torchao) and [low bit optimizers](https://github.com/huggingface/transformers/pull/31865)
-2. Hugging Face diffusers with a minimal example thanks to [Sayak Paul](https://www.linkedin.com/posts/sayak-paul_want-to-combine-quantization-and-benefit-activity-7231950868605022208-g52d?utm_source=share&utm_medium=member_desktop)
+2. Hugging Face diffusers best practices with torch.compile and torchao [standalone repo](https://github.com/sayakpaul/diffusers-torchao)
 3. Mobius HQQ backend leveraged our int4 kernels to get [195 tok/s on a 4090](https://github.com/mobiusml/hqq#faster-inference)

 ## Videos